 Penn State football is in full swing during the fall.
 A Saturday game with the Nittany Lions is like no other.
 Due to the sea of blue and white that will own all of the main roads around State College, we highly recommend not driving into town on game day in order to avoid a stressful venture.
 On these particular days, it is suggested to book a hotel, or grab a friend's couch the night before!

-Although Penn State football is one of the more popular attractions that bring in visitors, Happy Valley in the fall has a lot more to offer other than KJ Hamler 80-yard runs and Sean Clifford touchdown passes.
+Although Penn State football is one of the more popular attractions that bring in visitors, Happy Valley in the fall has a lot more to offer.
 Some other sporting events that stand out are women’s volleyball and men’s and women’s soccer.
 Rec Hall is home to the Lady Lions, seven-time national champions, and will bring the energy along with their loyal RECking Crew.
 Men’s and women’s soccer call Jeffrey Field home, a friendly neighbor to Beaver Stadium.
 Being able to hold 4,000 fans, including the student section who took on the name “Sons of Jeffrey,” Penn State Soccer’s environment is second to none.

 After a long day of exploring Happy Valley, mouth-watering food is a must.
 To make things easier, we suggest a few popular restaurants here in the area: The Field Burger and Tap, American Ale House, Champs Sports Bar, Faccia Luna, and The Corner Room.